mcmah309/dioxus-use-js/dioxus-use-js/README.md

 ## `JsValue`

 Use `JsValue` in TS to **bypass serialization** and pass native JS values as opaque references between Rust and JavaScript.
+The JS value is automatically disposed when all references on the Rust side go out of scope.

 ### Example (TypeScript)